ozgen/elasticsearch-fluentd-kibana/README.md

 # elasticsearch-fluentd-kibana
 ### EFK Stack on Kubernetes
 This repository is an example of how to configure elasticsearch, kibana and fluentd for logging in kubernetes.
 This repository is inspired from that [blog].
-The implementation is declerative, so Helm is not used.
-(Only used for to generate prometheus-msteams yaml files like that `helm template prometheus-msteams/`
-).

 ## How to Setup?
 1 - Create namespace monitoring : `kubectl create ns logging`